 If you’ve got a diverse workout program when you hit the gym or hit the yard, you probably should consider getting a set of cross-training sneakers.
 Some of you want to do a little running, some dance cardio, some hitting’ the weights, and some kickboxing all in one workout.
 I say that is capital G…Great.
 If you are into grinding’ it out like this though, you might find that the pair of sneaks you got on might not quite fit all of those activities in one.

 Enter cross-training sneakers…

-Here's a quick list of functions to bear in mind when selecting the best cross-training shoes:
+Here’s a quick list of functions to bear in mind when selecting the best running shoes:

 - Grippy outsoles to provide traction throughout plyometric exercises

 - Reinforced panels to hold feet in place throughout lateral movements